Thunderbirds (2004 film): Filming and post-production

-— — Bill Paxton (2004), speaking about his preparation for the role.

 Filming later moved to Pinewood Studios and on-location shooting in London.
 Upon arriving in London, Paxton, to immerse himself in the role, invited Winchester, Colenso, Torgersen, Corbet and Shrapnel for a meal.
 Shrapnel would later recall the experience positively, calling Paxton a "great role model and a very dear friend".

 Other filming locations included Wellington College, Berkshire for Alan's school ("Wharton Academy"), University College London for the exterior of the fictional Bank of London, and Cliveden House, Buckinghamshire for Lady Penelope's mansion; this latter location had speed bumps removed from the drive to avoid damage to the FAB 1 vehicle.

 A number of scenes were excised from the final cut of the film.
 A different opening was filmed, with Alan partaking in some kind of motorcycle race; footage was included in trailers for the film.
-FAB-1 was also intended to be fired at by missiles when approaching Tracy Island for the second time, upon which a pedalo life raft would deploy; footage of this is used for a comedic scene at the end of the film.
+FAB 1 was also intended to be fired at by missiles when approaching Tracy Island for the second time, upon which a pedalo life raft would deploy; footage of this is used for a comedic scene at the end of the film.
 Versions of both scenes are present in novelisations and tie-in books.

+The film includes over 500 CGI effects shots.
+According to Frakes, the production design purposely made liberal use of primary colours as a "retro throwback to the original [Thunderbird] ships, which were red, blue and green."

 Thunderbirds is dedicated to the memory of Stephen Lowen, a rigger on the film, who died in a fall while dismantling one of the sets.

 Differences from the original

 There are numerous changes from the original series.
 The Thunderbirds fleet, Tracy Island, and the International Rescue uniforms have all been redesigned; Tracy Island is now referred to by name in dialogue, as is the Hood.
 International Rescue is also referred to as "Thunderbirds" by the general public.

-In the original series, Alan and Tin-Tin are much closer to the age of the rest of the Tracy brothers.
-Fermat Hackenbacker and Onaha are new characters conceived for the film, with the latter taking the position of Grandma Tracy, who has been omitted from the film.
-Tin-Tin and Kyrano change nationality in the film; they are Malaysian in the TV series but are depicted as being from India in the film.

 Although the exact identities of the Thunderbirds remain secret, International Rescue now allows itself to be filmed and photographed on missions, which was forbidden in the original series.